 Supplement to Information on the New Student Academics Webpages

 Welcome to Swarthmore!
 We suspect you are planning to take some math or statistics here; most Swarthmore students do.
 There are 3 different groups of courses from which a first-year student typically chooses.
-The best known and most popular, but not necessarily the best for you, is the calculus and linear algebra sequence (Math 15, 25, 27-28-28S, 33-34-35).
-The second group is statistics (Stat 1, 11, 31).
-The third might be called "the rest of math", courses on basic ideas (Math 3) or on areas not covered in the calculus sequence (Math 7, Math 29).
-If you are planning a major that requires or recommends the traditional calculus topics (majors such as physics, chemistry, engineering, economics, and of course mathematics) you will probably want to start or continue with the standard calculus sequence, although you may well wish to branch out after a semester.
+The best known and most popular, but not necessarily the best for you, is the calculus and linear algebra sequence (Math 15, 25, 27-28, 33-34-35).
+The second group is statistics (Stat 1, 11, 21).
+The third might be called "the rest of math", courses on basic ideas (Math 3) or on areas not covered in the calculus sequence (Math 39).
+If you are planning a major that requires or recommends the traditional calculus topics (majors such as physics, chemistry, engineering, economics, and, of course, mathematics) you will probably want to start or continue with the standard calculus sequence, although you may well wish to branch out after a semester.
 For the rest of you, consider a math/stat course from outside the calculus sequence this Fall - one goal of the first two years at college is to expand your horizons.

-Current semester information on courses can be found on the Registrar's Math & Stat catalog pages.
+Current semester information on courses can be found on our department's Academic Program page.
 To search available courses visit the online Course Schedule.
 Any further changes since the online catalog was last updated, including new course offerings, can be found at the Registrar's Course Announcements page.